Immunization Orientation and Competency Verification Procedure for Non-VDH Employee Vaccinators

 - A volunteer orientation,

-- Passed background investigation
+- Passed background investigation,

-- Current, unencumbered healthcare professional license
+- A current, unencumbered healthcare professional license.

 Emergency Medical Services (EMS) Vaccinators